Bajing Pavilion

-The Bajing Pavilion (Bajing Tai, 八境台 Bājìng Tái) in Ganzhou, Jiangxi province, China is a three-level pavilion located on the northeast corner of the Ganzhou city wall.
-Zhang River and Gong River join at a confluence as Gan River at its base.
+The Bajing Pavilion (Bajing Tai, 八境台 Bājìng Tái) in Ganzhou, Jiangxi province, China, is a three-level pavilion located on the northeast corner of the Ganzhou city wall.
+The Zhang River and Gong River join at a confluence as the Gan River at its base.

-Bajing Pavilion was originally built by the municipal governor Kong Zonghan(孔宗翰) during Jiayou Era (嘉祐 Jiāyòu) 1056–1063, Song Dynasty.
+Bajing Pavilion was originally built by the municipal governor Kong Zonghan(孔宗翰) during the Jiayou era (嘉祐 Jiāyòu), 1056–1063, Song dynasty.
 In the following a thousand years, it was burnt down several times.
 The present pavilion was rebuilt in 1984 and opened in 1987.
 A 7.6-hectare area around the pavilion was adorned as Bajing Park in 1955.